CSLab-GNU/config_Jetson_NX/README.md

 This configuration do not require external SD card.

-If you have a SD card that has 16GB minimum, see Configure F1TENTH System at https://f1tenth.org/build.html.
+If you can use a SD card that has 16GB minimum, see Configure F1TENTH System at https://f1tenth.org/build.html.

 ## Required Equipments
 -Jetson Xarvier NX